 Overcoming a Swan Phobia (cygnophobia)

-Hopefully, when you think of swans you picture them gliding serenely across still waters, warm sun reflecting off the water and the gentle rhythm of trees swaying in the breeze.
-Swan’s have a particular grace that can entrance and beguile.
-This reflects their character beautifully.
-However, they can also provoke fear, especially during nesting season.
-When protecting their young they can rear up with their wings flared wide, often hissing at a perceived threat.
-I know this feeling well from walks with my dog – it’s fair to say that she didn’t quite see eye-to-eye with them.
+Though swans are incredibly beautiful and graceful birds, many people have a fear of swans.
+Though swans have a particular grace that can enthrall and beguile, they are also large and powerful birds.
+They are also often not shy, and this can provoke fear, especially during nesting season.
+When protecting their young, they can rear up with their wings flared wide, often hissing at a perceived threat.
+I know this feeling well from walks with my dog - it’s fair to say that she didn’t quite see eye-to-eye with them.
 Swans can definitely be fearsome birds, and for those with a fear of swans, encounters can be terrifying.

 Why Do You Have a Fear of Swans?

 A phobia of swans, while less common than many other bird phobias, can still be intense and debilitating.
-Often people with a fear of swans also have a fear of geese.
-This is because the birds are similar in shape, size and attitude.
-Most animal phobias have a root fear of being out of control.
+Often, people with a fear of swans also have a fear of geese.
+This is because the birds are similar in shape, size, and attitude.
+Most animal phobias are rooted in the fear of being out of control.
 Animals are very unpredictable after all.
-The fear of swans usually develops in childhood but adults can also develop the phobia.
+The fear of swans usually develops in childhood, but adults can also develop the phobia.
 Some common causes are:

-- Urban legends abound regarding swans being strong enough to break your bones when provoked, which just simply isn’t true – unless you trip up over one!
+• Urban legends abound regarding swans being strong enough to break your bones when provoked, which simply isn’t true - unless you trip over one!

 For those affected, even the sight of a swan in the distance can trigger anxiety, which can lead to avoidance of lakes, rivers, and parks where swans might be present.
-This can really affect the quality of life for someone who has a fear of swans.
+Not being able to enjoy green spaces can really affect the quality of life for someone who has a fear of swans.
 So many enjoyable outdoor activities become limited or impossible.
-This can affect not only one’s personal mental health but family relationships, friendships and even professional life.
+This can affect not only one's personal mental health but also family relationships, friendships, and even professional life.

 Common Signs and Symptoms of a Phobia of Swans